Waiddy1021/cse15L-lab-reports/lab1.md

 Now, we will being to remote connect, on the bar located on the top right, you will click on terminal, and create a new terminal which should bring it up from the bottom. ![Image](Picture4.png)

-To connect, type in "scp Hello.txt(or the file name you have created) followed by your course specific account", and then type in your password to the account
+To connect, type in

+····# code block

+····ssh cse15lsp23**@ieng6.ucsd.edu(for example)

+Its going to show this text in the terminal

+····# code block

+····The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
+RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
-Its going to say "Are you sure you want to continue connecting?"
+Are you sure you want to continue connecting (yes/no/[fingerprint])?
 In which my professor (joe) would always say yes to when connecting to a new server.
-After completing it you should have something like this.:)
+After completing it you should have something like this.# code block

 ![Image](Picture5.png)

 After connecting you can type in some commands such as "pwd, "cd", "cd ~", "ls -lat", "ls -a", "ls <directory> where <directory> is",